daviddesu/plane-club/README.md

 [x] add video uploads
 [x] Handle video compression
+[x] Handle HEIC and other non jpeg or PNG upload types [x] Convert all temp storage to use S3 in production
+[ ] see how we can ustill use local on local dev
-[x] Handle HEIC and other non jpeg or PNG upload types [ ] Better log saveing process to prevent timeouts and informt he users the log is being created [ ] Make sure temp files are removed once persistsed to s3 [ ] Add departure/destination airport, and also flight number
+[ ] Better log saveing process to prevent timeouts and informt he users the log is being created [ ] Make sure temp files are removed once persistsed to s3 [ ] Add departure/destination airport, and also flight number